AidanFogarty/geo-business-api/README.md

 ## Introduction

-A simple API built with Node.js, Typescript, Express, Drizzle, and Postgres.
+A simple API built with Node.js, TypeScript, Express, Drizzle, and Postgres.

-## Installtion
+## Installation

 To run the API locally, you need to have the following installed: